TeamCity can notify users about various events:

 TeamCity Browser Notifier can show notifications directly in your web browser.
 It works as a browser extension.
 See the details about it in this article.

 TeamCity Slack Notifier requires signing in to Slack and relies on the Slack connection configured in the project settings.
-Read more on how to configure the connection to Slack here.
+Read more on how to configure the connection to Slack here, or watch a video tutorial:

 TeamCity IDE Notifier requires installing the TeamCity plugin in your IDE.
 For the details on installing TeamCity IDE plugins, refer to Installing Tools.